 OA Management Node:

-OA UI server:
+OA UI node:

 Make sure the OA system database service is running on the corresponding server: